kcdoggo/kcdoggo-platform/README.md

-To start this application type this npm run dev
+To start this application type this commmand : npm run dev